maruand/twitter_sentiment_analysis/README.md

 |   accuracy    |   ---         |   ---     |   0.73        |   14799   |
 |   macro avg   |   0.77        |   0.73    |   0.73        |   14799   |
 |   weighted avg|   0.78        |   0.73    |   0.73        |   14799   |

 ---

 ## Prerequisites

 All the required dependencies can be install by running the command pip install -r requirements.txt

 ---

 ## Usage
+* Run main.py
+* Results will be saved in ./results